 I have the honor to speak on behalf of the Member States of the European Union.

-The Candidate Countries the Republic of North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Georgia, the Republic of Moldova, Monaco and Ukraine align themselves with this statement.
+The Candidate Countries the Republic of North Macedonia*, Montenegro* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the EFTA countries Iceland and Norway, members of the European Economic Area, as well as Ukraine, the Republic of Moldova and Georgia, align themselves with this statement.

 I am taking the floor to reiterate our positions on this cluster, particularly on L.58 Rev1 "Further practical measures for the prevention of an arms race" and L.59 "No First Placement of Weapons in Outer Space”.
 We are not in a position to support draft resolutions L.58 Rev1 and L. 59

 The European Union and its Member States have long advocated the preservation of a safe and secure space environment and peaceful uses of outer space on an equitable and mutually acceptable basis.
 Strengthening the safety, security, and long-term sustainability of activities in outer space is a key priority for us and in our common interest.